felixgrunberger/beautiful-jekyll/aboutme.md

 ---
-layout: page
+layout: "page"
-title: About me
+title: "About me"
+meta-title: "Felix Grünberger - PhD candidate Biology at the University of Regensburg"
 ---

 <div id="aboutme-section">